philipcwhite/Monitoring/README.md

 ## Updates

+09/03/2018 - I continued to work on the threshold settings pages.
+Global thresholds are now linked off the settings page.
+The website is probably 25% complete at this point.
+Most of the design elements are defined and quite a few content pages have been written.
+I have yet to tackle authentication and authorization.

 08/30/2018 - I modified the threshold models to include selectors for comparisons.
 I also built forms for adding both agent and global thresholds.
 These are still a bit rough but they are progressing.
 I have not started the event engine yet.

 08/29/2018 - Cleaned up some CSS/HTML.